dmlc/HalideIR/README.md

 - Remove constructor Range(min, extent) to Range::make_with_min_extend(min, extent)
   - The original constructor could make new user confuse since a typical way is range(begin, end) in both c++ and python
+- Add a more flexible RTTI and dynamic dispatch support, see src/tvm/ir_node.h
+  - IRFunctor allows plugin of new IR Node more easily, without chaning interface